Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Conclusion

 \section{Conclusion}

-We introduce the \textbf{Spatial Deconfounder}, the first framework to jointly address interference and unobserved spatial confounding by treating neighborhood treatments as a multi-cause signal.
-A CVAE with a spatial prior reconstructs a substitute confounder, enabling estimation of direct and spillover effects with flexible outcome models.
-We prove identification under mild assumptions and demonstrate in semi-synthetic experiments derived from real environmental data that the method consistently reduces bias relative to existing spatial baselines.
+We introduce the \textbf{Spatial Deconfounder}, a framework that jointly addresses interference and unobserved spatial confounding by treating neighborhood treatments as a multi-cause signal.
+A C-VAE with a spatial prior reconstructs a substitute confounder, enabling estimation of direct and spillover effects with flexible outcome models.
+We prove identification under assumptions on the latent spatial field and outcome structure.

-Beyond methodological advances, our results highlight a conceptual shift: interference, often treated as a nuisance, can be exploited as a source of information about hidden structure.
-This perspective opens the door to more robust causal inference in complex spatial systems, with future extensions to spatiotemporal data, continuous treatments, and large-scale applications.
-Discussion of broader impacts and the use of LLMs in the preparation of this paper is provided in \Cref{sec:appendix_impacts}.
+More broadly, our results suggest a shift in perspective: rather than treating interference solely as a nuisance, it can provide signal about hidden structure.
+While our guarantees rely on idealized assumptions, our semi-synthetic experiments on minimally modified environmental-health data show consistent bias reductions relative to strong spatial and deep-learning baselines, supporting the practical value of interference-driven multi-cause representations.
+Future work includes richer uncertainty quantification, comparison to Bayesian models, and extensions to spatiotemporal settings and continuous treatments.